Audio and video

 The Therapeutic Poet: On Memory and Storytelling

 Hear from neuroscientists and storytelling experts Paula Croxson and Uri Hasson about how the brain processes stories, how a listener’s mind resonates with the storyteller’s, and why some stories have the power to transport you to a different place.
+With host Dr. Phil Stieg.

 Facts Machine: This is Your Brain on Brains